Deploy Open Claw: Your 24/7 Personal AI Assistant on a VPS

 Not a chatbot you visit when you remember.
 A persistent agent that monitors your email, manages your calendar, researches topics while you sleep, and responds to you on Telegram or Slack whenever you need it.

-That's Clawdbot.
+That's Open Claw.
 It's open-source, it runs on hardware you control, and it connects Claude (or other models) to your computer so the AI can actually do things—not just answer questions.

 I've been running it for a while now, and the experience is fundamentally different from using ChatGPT or Claude in a browser.
 This is closer to having a junior employee who happens to never sleep.